mm6/InternetOfThingsCourse/Syllabus.md

 There will be a closed Book Final Exam based on readings, lectures, and programming (45%).

-The Final Exam is scheduled on Thursday, October 10, 5:00-6:20 PM Room: HBH 1005
+The Final Exam date and time are to be announced.

 ### Late Assignment Policy